WCSCourses/HelminthBioinformatics_2023/manuals/module_7_transcriptomics/module_7_transcriptomics.md

 1) List all SAM files in the current directory

-2) Remove all SAM files *Make sure you do not accidentally delete BAM files; they are needed for the next step!*
+2) Remove all SAM files.
+   *Make sure you do not accidentally delete BAM files; BAM files are needed for the next step!*

 ---
 [↥ **Back to top**](#top)